-The UK Government has insisted that free movement will end on 29 March 2019, although migration will continue.
-Any moves abroad made after this date are likely to encounter certain restrictions or will have to meet requirements of some kind.
+The UK Government has insisted that free movement will end after Brexit, although migration will continue.
+Any permanent moves abroad made after this date are likely to encounter certain restrictions or will have to meet requirements of some kind.

-The transition period will provide for a two-year colling off period.
-But after that the UK could be considered a ‘third country’ and you might have to purchase a visa to get into an EU country, much like citizens from the rest of the world.
+The transition period will provide for a two-year cooling-off period.
+But after that, the UK could be considered a ‘third country’ and you might have to purchase a visa to get into an EU country, much like citizens from the rest of the world.